Post updated: September 7, 2018

 Another plus is that you only need to spend a few minutes a day on average sharing others content to gain points, and then offering blog posts of your own as ‘projects’ for others to share in their turn.

-Signing up to VCB is easy, using your Facebook or Twitter profile.
+Signing up for Viral Content Bee is easy, using your Facebook or Twitter profile.
 VCB then send you a confirmation email after which you set up your profile and connect whichever of the social media accounts you currently have set up.

 You do this quickly and easily by clicking on ‘Dashboard’ in the top menu, then scrolling through the projects on offer looking for any you’re willing to share with your followers.

-Beneath each project are the social sharing icons for the five available platforms – Twitter, Pinterest, Facebook, StumbleUpon and Google+.
+Beneath each project is the social sharing icons for the five available platforms – Twitter, Pinterest, Google+, Tumblr and LinkedIn.

 Twitter sharing example: